marcelgoh/marcelgoh.github.io/about/index.md

 As a certified First Responder, I volunteer with the [McGill Student Emergency Response Team](www.msert.ca).

-When I'm not writing programs or attending school, I enjoy hiking, travelling, photography, and playing video games.
+When I'm not writing programs or attending school, I enjoy bouldering, travelling, photography, and playing video games.

 _CV available upon request._